aweise/dice/README.md

 	$ make kops-admin

 to prepare an IAM user and a state bucket for `kops`.
-This step uses [Terraform](https://www.terraform.io/) for reproducible provisioning.
+This step uses [Terraform](https://www.terraform.io/) for reproducible provisioning: [create-kops-user.sh](infra/aws/create-kops-user.sh) is executed inside a dice-toolbox container to deploy the terraform scripts in [kops-iam](infra/aws/kops-iam).

 Note that the generated credentials are shown on the terminal and stored in the terraform state file (we need those later).
 In a production setup you would want to hide them and store them in a safe place instead, e.g. in an S3 object with appropriate permissions.

+`create-kops-user.sh` then uses these generated credentials from `terraform output` to create and configure an S3 bucket for hosting the kops state.

 ### Kubernetes cluster